 Childhood milk consumption and breast cancer

-Although milk consumption during adulthood has been found to be associated with higher risk of breast cancer, milk has previously been found to be somewhat protective against breast cancer when consumed in infancy and childhood.
-A partial explanation proposed for this finding is the fact that milk is a very good source of calcium and vitamin D, both of which are known to protect against breast cancer.
+Although milk consumption during adulthood has been found to be associated with higher risk of breast cancer, milk has been found to be somewhat protective against breast cancer when consumed in infancy and childhood even though it may result in lower age of menarche.
+A partial explanation proposed for this finding is that milk is a very good source of calcium and vitamin D, both of which are known to protect against breast cancer.
 Exposure to estrogen during childhood also appears to be protective against subsequent breast cancer, although the mechanism of action is not understood.
 Milk consumption is also associated with higher bone mineral density and other measures of bone health.

 Based on the available evidence, the point in time during which milk becomes a risk factor in U.S. girls appears to be late adolescence.
 We would recommend organic milk (from grass-fed cows, if possible), but not raw milk, for consumption by our children.
 Non-organic milk contains additional recombinant bovine growth hormone, zeranol and other additives administered to cows and sheep.
 Raw milk could be a source of bovine leukemia virus (BLV), which has been reported to be associated with increased breast cancer risk.